open-education-hub/ccas/CCAS_pandoc.md

 Since the coin is unbiased, each of these has the same probability of occurring.
-We can now count sequences to find the number of possibilities of a particular number of heads, $H$, before a tail in 4 coin tosses and thus obtain the corresponding probabilities as:\
+We can now count sequences to find the number of possibilities of a particular number of heads, $\text{H}$, before a tail in 4 coin tosses and thus obtain the corresponding probabilities as:\
 $$\begin{array}{c r}
 \hline
 \text{Number of tosses before a heads} & \text{Probability}\\